 The Dean’s Fund is used exclusively to fuel valuable support to the College.
 Resources go specifically toward College needs that align with the strategic plan such as scholarships and stipends for students, construction and renovation projects, equipment, conference travel for faculty and students, and research.

-Ted Kelly is senior project manager of regulatory services at Burns & McDonnell, having joined the company in 1998.
-Ted received a B.S. in economics with a minor in engineering management from Missouri S&T in 1977, and an MBA in utility regulation and management from Indiana University in 1983.
-He serves on the S&T Corporate Development Council and as an Alumni Ambassador.
+Ted Kelly, Econ’77, is senior project manager of regulatory services at Burns & McDonnell, having joined the company in 1998.
+Ted earned a bachelor of science degree in economics with a minor in engineering management from Missouri S&T in 1977, and an MBA in utility regulation and management from Indiana University in 1983.
+He serves on the S&T Corporate Development Council and as an alumni ambassador.
 While at S&T, he played on the baseball team and was a leader in the Economics Club.
-Ted grew up in Branson, Missouri and now lives in the Kansas City area.
-He and his wife, Carol, have two adult children — a daughter, Erin, who received her Ph.D. in English from Rutgers University and teaches there; and a son, Doug, an S&T computer engineering alum, now employed by a major Silicon Valley company.
-Ted was a registered state basketball official and coached youth sports teams for many years. linkedin
+Ted grew up in Branson, Missouri, and now lives in the Kansas City area.
+He and his wife, Carol, have two adult children — a daughter, Erin, who earned a Ph.D. in English from Rutgers University, where she now teaches; and a son, Doug, a 2010 computer engineering graduate of S&T who is now employed by a major Silicon Valley company.
+Ted was a registered state basketball official and coached youth sports teams for many years.

 CSci’85, COO of Diba Imports

-Larry Gragg is curators’ teaching professor of history at Missouri S&T. A native of Nevada, Missouri, he joined the history and political science department in 1977 and was chair of the department from 2003 to 2015.
-He is the recipient of 11 campus Outstanding Teaching Awards, four campus Faculty Excellence Awards, the Missouri Governor’s Award for Excellence in Teaching, the University of Missouri System award for Excellence in Teaching, and the University of Missouri system's Thomas Jefferson Award.
-Larry has a Ph.D. in history from the University of Missouri.
+Larry Gragg is a Curators’ Distinguished Teaching Professor emeritus of history and political science at Missouri S&T. A native of Nevada, Missouri, he joined the history and political science department in 1977 and was chair of the department from 2003 to 2015.
+He is the recipient of 11 Outstanding Teaching Awards, four Faculty Excellence Awards, the Missouri Governor’s Award for Excellence in Teaching, the University of Missouri System President’s Award for Excellence in Teaching, and the University of Missouri System's Thomas Jefferson Award.
+Larry holds a Ph.D. in history from the University of Missouri.
 He and his wife, Doris, have one daughter, Julie.

 As a member of the Miner swimming program, Paul Stricker, LSci’82, earned All-America honors in the 400-yard individual medley in 1982 and won three conference titles during his career.
-Today he is one of just over 200 doctors who is board-certified in both sports medicine and pediatrics.
-In 2000, Stricker was selected as one of the physicians to represent the United States at the Olympic Games in Sydney, Australia, and has served as a physician for several U.S. national teams.
-He is the author of Sports Success Rx!, a book for parents and coaches, and has received Missouri S&T’s most Award of Professional Distinction, Alumni Achievement Award and Remarkable Alumni Award.
-He is a member of the Academy of Miner Athletics and the Missouri S&T Athletic Hall of Fame.
+Today he is one of just over 200 doctors who are board-certified in both sports medicine and pediatrics.
+In 2000, Stricker was selected as one of the physicians to represent the United States at the Olympic Games in Sydney, Australia, and he has served as a physician for several U.S. national teams.
+He is the author of Sports Success Rx!, a book for parents and coaches, and has received Missouri S&T’s Award of Professional Distinction, Alumni Achievement Award and Remarkable Alumni Award.
+He is a member of the Academy of Miner Athletics and was inducted into the Missouri S&T Athletic Hall of Fame in 2016.